dineschandgr/StoreOrderApplication/readme.md

 4. I have assumed that my Database credentials are encrypted and stored in a vault and the applications are not affected when the password is rotated

-#instructions to build the code and execute it
+##Instructions to build the code and execute it

 Navigate to the folder \StoreOrderApplication in cmd prompt or shell

 #Run all the tests, download the dependencies and generate the jar file 2. execute the command

 mvn clean install